Mobile alerting with tracking & escalation for WhatsUp Gold

 Why Enterprise Alert

 WhatsUpGold provides complete visibility into the status and performance of applications, network devices and servers in the cloud or on-premises.
 Detailed dashboards report warnings and alarms across your entire network.
 Enterprise Alert is a great compliment to this monitoring tool by adding an automated communication layer that notifies users, teams, and stakeholders of critical incidents.
 Persistent notifications and tier escalation within Enterprise Alert ensures that critical alarms are not missed.
-Issues are taken beyond the dashboard and inbox and delivered via push, SMS and voice.
+Issues are taken beyond the dashboard and inbox and delivered vis Push, SMS, and Voice.

 How it Works